gate/gateapi-nodejs/docs/DeliveryApi.md

 const contract = "BTC_USDT_20200814"; // string | Futures contract
 const opts = {
-  'limit': 100, // number | Maximum number of records returned in a single list 'lastId': "12345", // string | 以上个列表的最后一条记录的 ID 作为下个列表的起点。 该字段不再继续支持，新的请求请使用 `from` 和 `to` 字段来限定时间范围 'from': 1546905600, // number | Specify starting time in Unix seconds.
+  'limit': 100, // number | Maximum number of records returned in a single list 'lastId': "12345", // string | Use the ID of the last record in the previous list as the starting point for the next list.This field is no longer supported.
+For new requests, please use the fromand tofields to specify the time rang
+  'from': 1546905600, // number | Specify starting time in Unix seconds.
 If not specified, `to` and `limit` will be used to limit response items.
 If items between `from` and `to` are more than `limit`, only `limit` number will be returned.
   'to': 1546935600 // number | Specify end time in Unix seconds, default to current time.
 };